- Knox Law Institute

 Does the Trust’s Ownership of the Home Result in Income to the Beneficiary?

-In general, a beneficiary does not receive ISM in the form of rent-free shelter if he or she is living in a home in which he or she has an ownership interest.
+In general, a beneficiary does not receive ISM in the form of rent-free shelter if they are living in a home in which they have an ownership interest.
 If, however, a special needs trust holds title to a residence and the trust beneficiary lives in that home, then an issue arises as to whether the beneficiary has received rent-free shelter that should be treated as ISM.

 Rent-Free Shelter (from Trust-Owned Property).
 If the property in which the trust beneficiary is living is owned by a trust (such as an SNT) that is not considered a resource of the beneficiary, the trust beneficiary is nevertheless not considered as receiving ISM in the form of rent-free shelter.
 The rationale is that the beneficiary has an “equitable ownership” interest in the trust assets (including the home).
-Thus, where a home is owned free and clear by a trust, the beneficiary’s rent-free use of the home in which he or she is equitable owner is not considered ISM to the beneficiary.
+Thus, where a home is owned free and clear by a trust, the beneficiary’s rent-free use of the home in which they are equitable owner is not considered ISM to the beneficiary.

 Outright Purchase of Home (by the Trust).
 If an SNT purchases the home outright (entirely for cash) and if the trust beneficiary lives in the home during the month in which the home was purchased by the trust, then the beneficiary will be treated as having received ISM equal to the home value in the month of the purchase.
 The ISM will reduce the beneficiary’s SSI benefit by not more than the PMV in the month of purchase only, regardless of the value of the home.